wheybags/glibc_version_header/README.md

 # Glibc version header generator
-Build portable linux binaries, no more linker errors on user's older machines from incompatible glibc versions.
+Build portable linux binaries, no more linker errors on users'older machines from incompatible glibc versions.

 # What is this?
 Essentially, this is a tool that allows you to specify the glibc version that you want to link against, regardless of what version is installed on your machine.